 Calcifications are tiny mineral deposits within the breast tissue, which look like small white spots on the pictures.
 They may or may not be caused by cancer.
 There are 2 types of calcifications:

 A mass, which may or may not have calcifications, is another important change seen on mammograms.
 Masses can be many things, including cysts (non-cancerous, fluid-filled sacs) and non-cancerous solid tumors, but they could also be cancer.
-Any mass that is not clearly a cyst should be biopsied.

 Having your older mammograms available for the radiologist is very important.
 They can help to show that a mass or calcification has not changed for many years, which would mean that the mass is probably not cancer and a biopsy is not needed.